Jonny-exe/binary-fractions/binary_fractions/README.md

  | version() -> str
 ```

-Give version number.
+Gives version number.

-Is a utility function.
+This is a utility function giving version of this program.

+**Examples**:

+  * "20210622-103815"

 **Returns**:

-- `str` - version number as date in format "YYMMDD-HHMMSS", e.g. "20210622-103815"
+- `str` - version number as date in format "YYMMDD-HHMMSS".

 <a name="binary.Binary.simplify"></a>
 #### simplify